 ASSESSMENT OF RISK FOR CAD

 To optimize the use of testing for suspected CAD, the initial step involves stratifying the likelihood of such a patient to have underlying disease.
 Although a variety of tools are available for this purpose, the evaluation of risk factors and the nature of presenting chest pain and associated symptoms are often used to estimate the pretest likelihood of CAD in patients (Table 14-1).4 Modifiable cardiac risk factors include hypercholesterolemia, tobacco smoking, hypertension, diabetes mellitus, physical inactivity, and obesity, while nonmodifiable risk factors are family history of CAD in first-degree relatives under the age of 60 years, advanced age, and male gender.5,6 Multiple clinical prediction models have been developed to stratify asymptomatic patients into low, intermediate, and high risk for presence of CAD.
 The most commonly used risk score in the United States is the Framingham Risk Score (FRS) which predicts a 10-year risk for nonfatal MI and cardiac death based on the presence or absence of cardiac risk factors.7 Using the FRS, patients can be categorized into low-risk (age-specific risk level below average; 10-year absolute risk of CAD <6%), intermediate-risk (age-specific risk level average or above average; 10-year absolute risk of CAD between 6% and 20%), or high-risk (patients with coronary risk equivalents; 10-year absolute risk >20%) groups.
-A modified version of the FRS has ...
+A modified version of the ...